 Facial massage for anti-aging

 I cannot recommend this product as a facial cleansing system but I can recommend it as an anti-aging tool.
 The design is nice and all and the silicone touch points are a clever idea.
 But given my experience, let’s just say I’m not too impressed with its cleansing prowess.
 However, I think the transdermal sonic pulsations helps stimulate blood circulation and I’ll like to think it does something for my skin.
 So I’ll use it as a facial massage gadget, both during cleansing and during application of skincare products.

 Price and availability

 I was sent the Foreo Luna as a review unit but it retails at US$199 and you can get more details at their website.
+If you’re in Singapore, you can find it at Sephora, retailing at S$225.
 What’s awesome about this product is that it’s 100% waterproof and a fully rechargeable unit can last for up to 450 beauty treatments.
 In fact, I haven’t had to recharge it yet.
 In addition, there’s no need for replacement brush heads and every device boasts a 2-year limited warranty and a 10-year quality guarantee.
 If you’re in the market for a simple-to-use anti-aging tool, this is worthwhile checking out.
 The price isn’t that steep compared to some other beauty devices.
 However, like every other beauty device, you’ll need to be delibrate and diligent to set aside a few minutes a day to use this daily if you want to see some results.